Rugby Park: Recent upgrades

 Safety regulations cut the capacity of Rugby Park to 17,528 by the 1980s, but this figure was rarely troubled as the club fell to the Second Division.
 The Taylor Report, published in January 1990, recommended that British stadiums should become all-seater.
 Around the same time, a new board of directors took control of Kilmarnock.
 The new board initially proposed to move the club to an out-of-town site besides the A77 road as part of a wider development, but this was rejected by planning restrictions.
 The board then decided to redevelop Rugby Park.
 The last game before reconstruction was played on 7 May 1994, when Kilmarnock beat Rangers 1–0.
 During the 1994–95 season the capacity was significantly reduced as three new stands were constructed; the Moffat Stand, the Chadwick Stand and the East Stand.
 Their completion brought the capacity of the stadium to 18,128.
 The work was completed in just 348 days, as the new stands were first opened for a game against Rangers on 20 April.
 Kilmarnock officially opened the new Rugby Park on 6 August 1995, in a friendly match against English league champions Blackburn Rovers.
 Alan Shearer hit a hat-trick as the home team lost 5–0.

 On 12 May 1998 Rugby Park hosted the last Ayrshire Cup final, as Kilmarnock fought back from 0–2 to beat Ayr United 4–2.
 In the summer of 1999, league regulations meant that Kilmarnock had to install undersoil heating at the ground.
 On 26 August of that year, Kilmarnock celebrated one hundred years at Rugby Park with a victory over KR Reykjavik in the 1999-2000 UEFA Cup.

 Some work has since been done to increase the revenue created by the ground.
 In June 2002 the Park Hotel was opened adjacent to the stadium.
 The hotel was built on the site of Kilmarnock's training pitch and accommodates fifty twin/double bedrooms, a conference centre, a café, bar and restaurant.
 In November 2004 a new sports bar was opened in the West Stand, sponsored by Foster's Lager.

 In 2014, new 3G artificial surfacing was installed at Rugby Park.

-Recent developments
+Contemporary history

 An artificial playing surface was installed in the summer of 2014.
 This was later replaced by an artificial hybrid surface during the 2019 close season.
 In November 2023 the club announced their intention to replace the artificial surface with natural grass in 2025, if work on a separate training facility can be completed.

 In February 2019 Kilmarnock received approval to install a new safe-standing section in areas of the East and Moffat stands.
 The installation process was completed in early December of that year.
 In 2020, plans were unveiled revealing details of plans for further renovations at Rugby Park, creating a new entrance, changing facilities and community resources, including a memorial garden.
 During the 2021-22 season offices were installed in the upper deck of the Moffat Stand, which reduced the seating capacity of the stadium to 15,552.